Chongran-Zhao/Calibration-Hyperelasticity/README.md

 1) Download `HyperelasticCalibration-linux.tar.gz` from the latest release.
 2) Extract and run `./HyperelasticCalibration/HyperelasticCalibration`.

+## User Guide

+1) Select experimental data (built-in or your own).
+2) Configure the material model.
+3) Run calibration.
+4) Run prediction on selected datasets.

 ## Example: Zhan (non-Gaussian)

 This example reproduces Fig. 7 from Zhan (JMPS) by fitting the Zhan (non-Gaussian)